MRT & The GENIE

 “I was totally on fire to get this started,” she recalled.
 “We have so many big thinkers at Duke who say let’s think about data and what’s possible, but what we’ve done here with the Molecular Tumor Board and joining Project GENIE that I’m so proud of is that this group has really dug in … We’ve made a real difference.”

-“The GENIE thing didn’t happen by itself; we had to build the data infrastructure to make it happen,” she said, adding that DCI director of Bioinformatics, Kouros Owzar, PhD, and programmer Jeremy Gresham consulted with her and Department of Pathology programmer Michael Fox to ensure the Precision Cancer Medicine Initiative team was on the right track to upload MrT data to AACR GENIE.
+“The GENIE thing didn’t happen by itself; we had to build the data infrastructure to make it happen,” she said, adding that DCI director of Bioinformatics, Kouros Owzar, PhD, and programmer Jeremy Gresham consulted with her and Department of Pathology programmer Michael Fox to ensure the Precision Cancer Medicine Initiative team was on the right track to upload Frameshift MRT data to AACR GENIE.

 Duke Cancer Institute has so far contributed de-identified genomic sequencing data from 1,000 patients to the Project GENIE database.